rusticlion/Manastorm/manastorm_codebase_dump.md

-    -- Add a new EFFECT event handler for pure visual effects EFFECT = function(event, caster, target, spellSlot, results) local targetInfo = EventRunner.resolveTarget(event, caster, target)
+    -- Add a new EFFECT event handler for pure visual effects EFFECT = function(event, caster, target, spellSlot, results) print("[EFFECT EVENT] Processing EFFECT event")

+        -- Get x and y coordinates for the effect local x, y = nil, nil

+        -- CASE 1: If vfxParams contains direct coordinates, use those if event.vfxParams and event.vfxParams.x and event.vfxParams.y then x = event.vfxParams.x
+            y = event.vfxParams.y
+            print(string.format("[EFFECT EVENT] Using direct coordinates from vfxParams: (%d, %d)", x, y))

+        -- CASE 2: Otherwise try to resolve wizard target coordinates else
+            local targetInfo = EventRunner.resolveTarget(event, caster, target)
-        if not targetInfo or not targetInfo.wizard then return false end
+            if targetInfo and targetInfo.wizard then
                 local targetWizard = targetInfo.wizard
+                x = targetWizard.x
+                y = targetWizard.y
+                print(string.format("[EFFECT EVENT] Using wizard coordinates: (%d, %d)", x or 0, y or 0)) else
+                print("[EFFECT EVENT] WARNING: Could not resolve target coordinates, falling back to caster") -- Fall back to caster position if target resolution fails x = caster and caster.x or 0 y = caster and caster.y or 0 end
+        end

         -- Create visual effect if VFX system is available if caster.gameState and caster.gameState.vfx then
+            -- Get the effect type with validation/fallback using Constants local effectType = event.effectType or Constants.VFXType.IMPACT

+            -- Validate that effectType exists in Constants.VFXType values if not Constants.isValidVFXType(effectType) then
+                print(string.format("[EFFECT EVENT] Warning: Unknown effectType '%s' requested by event.
+Defaulting to impact.", tostring(effectType)))
+                effectType = Constants.VFXType.IMPACT
+            end

+            -- Build parameters for the effect
             local params = {
                 duration = event.duration or 0.5,
-                source = caster.name,
-                target = targetWizard.name,
-                effectType = event.effectType
+                effectType = effectType
             }

-            -- Add any additional parameters from the event for k, v in pairs(event) do
-                if k ~= "type" and k ~= "source" and k ~= "target" and k ~= "duration" and k ~= "effectType" then params[k] = v
+            -- Add source/target names if available
+            if caster and caster.name then
+                params.source = caster.name
             end

+            -- Add target name if available
+            if target and target.name then
+                params.target = target.name
             end

+            -- Add any additional parameters from vfxParams if event.vfxParams then
+                for k, v in pairs(event.vfxParams) do
+                    -- Don't copy x/y as they're passed directly to safeCreateVFX if k ~= "x" and k ~= "y" then params[k] = v
+                    end
+                end
+            end

+            -- Add any additional parameters from the event itself for k, v in pairs(event) do
+                if k ~= "type" and k ~= "source" and k ~= "target" and k ~= "duration" and k ~= "effectType" and k ~= "vfxParams" then params[k] = v
+                end
+            end

+            -- Extra debug info (after validation)
+            print(string.format("[EFFECT EVENT] Creating effect: '%s' at coords: (%d, %d)", tostring(effectType), x or 0, y or 0))

-            -- Use our safe VFX creation helper safeCreateVFX(
+            -- Use our safe VFX creation helper with resolved coordinates safeCreateVFX(
                 caster.gameState.vfx,
                 "createEffect",
+                effectType, -- Pass the validated effect type x or 0,
-                event.effectType or "generic_effect",
+                y or 0,
-                targetWizard.x,
-                targetWizard.y,
                 params
             )
-        end
+        else
+            print("[EFFECT EVENT] ERROR: VFX system not available") end

         return true